Mark-O-S/Bulls-and-Calves/README.md

 - I removed this error by placing a new line at the end of the file.

 ![](/assets/code-testing-result.jpg)
 - Above is the result of my last PEP8CI test for code.
-I am unable to remove the error of line 156 due to id being a necessary code that I cannot change.
+I am unable to remove the error of line 156 due to it being a necessary code that I cannot change.

 **[Back to Table of Contents](#table-of-contents)**